 If you are currently waiting for your Consent Order to be approved by the Court, and Decree Absolute is pronounced before the Consent Order is approved, there is a risk that the Consent Order may not be approved by the Judge, or there are issues with the draft order.
 The Court will always have to approve the Consent Order and it can be rejected by the court if the Judge considers it to be unfair, or indeed there are issues with the drafting.
 If you have already obtained Decree Absolute, as said above there may be implications upon the financial settlement you have reached which may mean negotiations have to recommence.

-Sousa Law offers free initial consultations.
+Sousa Law are expert Divorce Lawyers in Southampton.
 If you have any further questions about the above article or require any Family Law based advice please do not hesitate to contact us on 02380 713060 or firstname.lastname@example.org.

 By James Looi and Catherine Sousa

 Why do I need a Lawyer?
 The choice of which lawyer you instruct will have a big impact on your Di...Posted: 10-03-2021 - 10:53 am